 Data Integrity

-Data integrity means your data stays accurate, consistent, complete, valid, and timely from the moment it is created to the moment you use it.
-Think of it like a shared recipe that everyone follows, so the result tastes the same every time.
+Data integrity means your data stays accurate, consistent, complete, and trustworthy from the moment it is created to the moment you use it.
+Think of it like a shared recipe that everyone follows, so the result is the same every time.

 In depth